sushilsridhar/cs-fundamentals/dbms/INDEXING.md

 to reduce the latency

 <ins>Example</ins>
-systems like twitter and social media are read heavy systems, where number of post created by single is less than number of post viewed by that user,
+systems like twitter and social media are read heavy systems, where number of post created by single user is less than number of post viewed by that user,
 indexes is best for read heavy systems,

 systems like are write heavy, indexes makes writes slow, so avoid uses indexes with write heavy systems